ahmedkrmn/CC-Search-Library/README.md

 ## Setup

 To start using this library, you need a `client_id` and a `client_secret`.
-You can register [here](https://api.creativecommons.engineering/oauth2/register) and recieve your credentials.
+You can register [here](https://api.creativecommons.engineering/oauth2/register) and recieve your credentials. (*A new function will be added later to the library to facilitate the registration process.*)

 1. Install [Node.js](https://nodejs.org/en/)